ntx007/ntx-linux-utility-menu/README.md

 bash ntx-utility-menu.sh
 ```

-If you prefer to make it executable and run it from the current directory:
+If you prefer to make the script executable and run it directly:

 ```bash
 chmod +x ntx-utility-menu.sh